jmfurlott/opengl-network-model/README.md

 Graphing 1/1/2013 -
-	-Network class created/started but buildNetwork needs to be implemented.
-Currently not working
+	-Network class created/started
+	-buildNetwork seems to be working but creating 6000 graphs which is way too high
+	-TODO: handle branches:::look at notes

 Graphing 12/30/2012 - BFS working and now able to traverse the graph (maybe DFS would be faster but this is fine for now.)
 BFS only takes in acccount nextNodes right now however